Home

 What is procurement management?

-Procurement management refers to the process of supervising and directing the many activities involved in procurement.
+Procurement management refers to the process of supervising, directing, and implementing the many activities involved in procurement.
 It includes the steps leading up to overseeing the acquisition of goods and services, creating purchase orders, and even includes record-keeping.

 As a procurement manager, it’s your job to get the best value for the investment in tools, office supplies, raw materials, and other supplies necessary for running a business.